Faith Review – Tender Mercies (1983)

 Original release form/venue: This film was originally released for viewing in movie theaters.

-Current Availability and formats: The film can be found on DVD and VHS.
-While scarce, the film can still be found in movie rental stores.
-It can be purchased via Amazon.com, most retailers that sell movie DVDs and it can be downloaded from sites such as Netflix.
+Current Availability and formats: The film can be found on DVD.
+It can be purchased via Amazon.com, most retailers that sell movie DVDs, or it can be streamed from sites such as Netflix.

 Genre: This film is a drama, musical and love story.